roni-kreinin/turtlebot4_manual/overview/quick_start.md

 - Wait for it to connect to WiFi
 - On your PC, run `ros2 topic list` to ensure that the Create3 is publishing its topics.

-## Turtlebot4 Controller Setup
+## TurtleBot 4 Controller Setup

-- SSH into the Turtlebot4
+- SSH into the TurtleBot 4

 ```bash
 sudo bluetoothctl --agent=NoInputNoOutput